bjatkin/NEU/readme.md

 ### comments

-Comments in neu are specified by two dashes --.
+Comments in neu are specified by two forward slashes //.
+Anything that comes after these 2 symboles on a line will be ignored by the assembler.

 ### pointers/ memory addresses